 Most data scientists start as data analysts or statisticians, and most companies hiring data scientists are looking for someone with a bachelor’s degree in computer science, mathematics, statistics or management information systems.
 Data scientists often hold a master’s degree as well, but not always.

-CompTIA Linux+ will validate your Linux skills so employers know you have the skills to make the most of their data science tools.
+Earning CompTIA Data+ can help you win a position as a data analyst or statistician, which puts you on the path to becoming a data scientist.
+Having knowledge of Linux could also be helpful.
+CompTIA Linux+ will validate your Linux skills so employers know you have the ability to make the most of their data science tools.

 Data Scientist Salary